getporter/porter/docs/content/install.md

 ```

 ## Latest Windows

-You will need to create a [PowerShell Profile][ps-link] if you do not have one.
+You need to run this command from PowerShell.
+You will also need a [PowerShell Profile][ps-link] if you do not have one.
+The PowerShell Profile customizes your environment each time you start up PowerShell.

 ```
 iwr "https://cdn.porter.sh/latest/install-windows.ps1" -UseBasicParsing | iex